-22 Family and Child Commission Act 2014 (Qld), s.
+23 Family and Child Commission Act 2014 (Qld), s.
 29P.

-- a public agency

-- a non-government agency that provides services to children or their families

-- a private hospital

 - a medical practitioner

 - a school principal, and

-- an approved provider of an education and care service.23
+- an approved provider of an education and care service.24

 Requests for information must be made in writing and issued by the Chairperson of the Board (and not the Secretariat) when the: